6 Common Misconceptions of The 80/20 Rule

 5. Misconception #5: It only applies to business.
 While 80/20 gained popularity in the business world, it can be found in almost everything in life.
 It can be found in sports, science, software, medicine, and more.
 It can be found in our relationships, beliefs, goals, habits (20% of habits will make the biggest difference), and health (20% of actions will make the biggest difference to our health).
 It’s really a way of life.

 6. Misconception #6: 80/20 is about being mercenary.
 Some people resist the 80/20 because they don’t want to choose.
 They are uncomfortable saying no. They want to do everything.
-But when you don’t apply the 80/20, you are already choosing — you are choosing against the high-impact tasks that could benefit enormously from your attention and focus.
+But when you don’t apply the 80/20, you are already choosing — you are choosing against the high-value tasks that can benefit enormously from your attention and focus.
 80/20 is about choosing to make the most impact with your limited time on Earth.

 My initial resistance toward 80/20